 Focus on experiences instead of things

 Whether your kids already have entirely too much stuff, or you just want to stop acquiring so much stuff, consider gifting experiences instead of toys.
-Don’t worry; this doesn’t mean you have to shell out for a family trip to Disney (though you can if you want to!).
-When presented as a gift and treated as a special occasion, sporting event tickets, zoo or museum memberships, or even a fancy lunch and pedicure date are wonderful gifts for kids — especially if it means undivided attention and quality time with Mom or Dad.
+Granted, this is a little trickier to pull off in pandemic times when activities are limited.
+But they’ll be back, and the idea is this: When presented as a gift and treated as a special occasion, zoo or museum memberships, or even a fancy lunch and pedicure date are wonderful gifts for kids — especially if it means undivided attention and quality time with Mom or Dad.
 If you still want them to have something to open, pairing a single meaningful physical item with an experience can make the whole shebang memorable.
 Think: a telescope with space camp, a personalized apron or chef’s hat with a cooking class, etc.